How do HDDs function?

 The primary characteristics of an HDD are its capacity and performance.
 Capacity is specified in unit prefixes corresponding to powers of 1000: a 1-terabyte (TB) drive has a capacity of 1,000 gigabytes (GB; where 1 gigabyte = 1 billion bytes).

-On the right is a very informative video introduction to hard disk drives from the EngineerGuy.com.
+Below is an informative video introduction to hard disk drives from the EngineerGuy.com.
 It provides an excellent summary of the information provided below.

 Magnetism and data storage